CloudEngineWorks/angular-simple-statemachine/README.md

 # angular-simple-statemachine
 A simple state machine for Angular

-If all of your event handlers are getting out of hand and you are setting flags right and left to (sort of) handle state. that is when you need to consider a state machine to handle all state changeing events.
+If your event handlers are getting out of hand and you are setting flags right and left to (sort of) handle componenet state, then you need to consider a state machine (little and simple at first) to handle all state changeing events.